ColbyNeal/CSU-Senior-Project/docs/Proposal.md

 Personal Motivation
 -------------------

-People today struggle to budget thier money and creating this program will allow young adults to experience budgeting money without the risk of losing their personal money.
+Budgeting is a skill many people struggle with, especially young adults who are just beginning to manage their own finances.
+By creating this application, I hope to give students a safe, engaging way to learn budgeting without risking their real money.
+Helping others build financial confidence is a meaningful and practical goal that aligns with my interests in cybersecurity, technology, and problem-solving.

 Outline of Future Research Efforts
 ----------------------------------

-I have found an application that will teach me the basics of JavaScript.
-The application is called boot.dev
+I plan to continue learning JavaScript through the online platform Boot.dev, which provides structured lessons and hands-on practice.
+Additional research will include:
+- Reviewing BLS data APIs
+- Studying gamification techniques
+- Learning best practices for Vue and Bun
+- Exploring UI/UX design principles for educational apps

 Schedule 📅
 -----------

-> Update the dates and add your tasks by replacing the examples.
-Remove this note.

 *   Spring 2026 - CSCI 497
-    -   January 26 -
+    -   January 26 - Begin initial research
-    -   February 9 -
+    -   February 9 - review existing CSU budgeting worksheet
-    -   February 23 - Have all the information I need to create the Proposal completely
+    -   February 23 - Gather all information needed for the proposal
-    -   March 6 - Have the rough draft of the proposal finished and graded
+    -   March 6 - complete rough draft of proposal
-    -   March 22 - Send First-Draft of the Requirements Document to advisor for feedback
+    -   March 22 - Submit first draft of Requirements Document to advisor
-    -   April 5 - Have the entire Proposal completed with the approval of my advisor
+    -   April 5 - Finalize proposal with advisor approval

 *   Summer 2026 - Independent/Optional Project Work
-    -   June 1 - Start the basic foundations of the project
+    -   June 1 - Begin building foundational project structure,

 *   Fall 2026 - CSCI 498
-    -   October 20 - I would like the basic foundation of the project complete.
+    -   October 20 - complete basic project foundation.
-    -   October 27 - improve the back end of the program
+    -   October 27 - improve backend functionality
-    -   November 3 - improve the front end of the program
+    -   November 3 - improve frontend interface
-    -   November 10 - start applying features into the program
+    -   November 10 - begin implementing major features
-    -   November 17 - have all the features included in the program that i want
+    -   November 17 - complete all planned features
-    -   November 20 - Have the Project working with little to no bugs
+    -   November 20 - achieve a stable, low-bug version of the project

 *   Spring 2027 - CSCI 499 (more details will be added here once you are closer)
     -   Weeks 1-4 - Implement test plan
     -   Week 5 - Evaluate test results
     -   Week 6-10 - Apply updates and bug fixes based on the results
     -   Week 8 - Complete the first 4 chapters of the defense documentation.
-    -   Add the rest…

 References 📚